 Men with normal / combination skin

-Men with normal or combination skin can use a scrub to deeply cleanse the grime and pollution picked up during the day and prevent clogged pores forming blackheads and breakouts.
+Men with normal or combination skin can use a scrub to deeply cleanse the grime and pollution picked up during the day and prevent clogged pores from forming blackheads and breakouts.

 When should men exfoliate?